smcdef/kprobe-template/README.md

 }
 ```

 The `do_sys_open` has four parameters, so you should use KRETPROBE_ENTRY_HANDLER_DEFINE4.
 The `struct parameters`is the your own private data structure.
 If you only want to store one parameter or other privata data(maybe timestamp or what else you want), you can just use a `long` type instead of a structure.
-The KRETPROBE_RET_HANDLER_DEFINE only has two parameters, one is the private data structure and the other is the `retval`Â which is the return value for the `do_sys_open` function.
+The KRETPROBE_RET_HANDLER_DEFINE only has two parameters, one is the private data structure and the other is the `retval`‚ which is the return value for the `do_sys_open` function.